25+ DEI metrics and KPIs you should be tracking in 2025 to improve inclusivity at work

 What is an example of a strong diversity hiring metric?

-The Representation Rate is calculated by dividing the number of employees from underrepresented groups by the total workforce and then multiplying by 100 to express it as a percentage.
+A strong representation rate metric provides a comprehensive view of an organization's commitment to diversity.
+It is calculated by dividing the number of employees from underrepresented groups by the total workforce, then multiplying by 100 to express it as a percentage.
+DEI survey tools and diversity metrics software can help track this data accurately.

 This metric serves as a tangible measure of an organization's success in attracting, hiring, and retaining talent from diverse backgrounds.
+By setting ambitious DEI goals for leadership and monitoring progress, organizations can ensure that their diversity hiring metrics are strategic and impactful.

 Importance of DEI metrics for leaders in a workplace